-- 29. Allegations that a student has failed to observe the University's requirements for professional behaviour, are normally investigated by a member of Academic Registry for the relevant Faculty on behalf of the Pro-Vice-Chancellor, Executive Dean of Faculty. - 30.
-The Academic Registry staff member works in consultation with a member of the University academic staff who is a Registrant of the relevant Registration Body, and who is also independent of the student.
-The role of this Registrant in the investigation is to: - confirm which Professional Body's professional conduct or practise code is applicable - advise on the matters that need to be checked and the information that needs to be gathered - attend the meeting with the student and the Academic Registry staff member and advise on any professional protocols that should be observed for such a meeting - advise once all of the information is gathered on the most appropriate outcome as detailed in regulation 34 below - 31.
-Within five University working days of receiving the allegation, the Academic Registry staff member will write to the student to inform them: - (i) that an allegation has been made about their professional behaviour; - (ii) about the nature of the allegation and that it is being investigated as part of these Regulations (a copy of which will be supplied to the student); - (iii) which Registration Body's professional conduct or practice requirements are applicable (a copy of which will be supplied to the student); - (iv) invite the student to a meeting with themselves and the assisting Registrant; - (v) that the student may provide a written response to the allegations within 10 University working days of the Academic Registry staff member's letter; - (vi) that the student can obtain advice and support from the University of Surrey Students' Union and/or the student's own professional association or trades union. - 32.
-Ahead of the meeting the student will be provided with five University working days' notice and will be advised as to who will be present at the meeting and informed that they may be accompanied at the meeting by a friend or representative of the Students' Union or a representative of their own professional associated or trades union.
-The student may attend the meeting via telephone, videocall or Microsoft Teams.
+- 29. Allegations that a student has failed to observe the University's requirements for professional behaviour, are normally investigated by an OSCAR Case Manager on behalf of the Pro-Vice-Chancellor, Executive Dean of Faculty. - 30.
+The OSCAR Case Manager works in consultation with a member of the University academic staff who is a Registrant of the relevant Registration Body, and who is also independent of the student (GMC registrants must have a licence to practise).
+The role of this Registrant in the investigation is to: - confirm which Professional Body's professional conduct or practise code is applicable - advise on the matters that need to be checked and the information that needs to be gathered - review the Case Manager's meeting with the student and advise on any professional protocols that should be observed for such a meeting.
+Students may request that the Registrant attends this meeting - advise once all of the information is gathered on the most appropriate outcome as detailed in regulation 34 below - 31.
+Within five University working days of receiving the allegation, the OSCAR Case Manager will write to the student to inform them: - (i) that an allegation has been made about their professional behaviour; - (ii) about the nature of the allegation and that it is being investigated as part of these Regulations (a copy of which will be supplied to the student): - (iii) which Registration Body's professional conduct or practice requirements are applicable (a copy of which will be supplied to the student); - (iv) invite the student to a meeting with themselves and the assisting Registrant; - (v) that the student may provide a written response to the allegations within 10 University working days of the OSCAR Case Manager's letter;